cliosight/Docs/README.md

 [Creating Workflows and Widgets in Jupyter Notebook](#python)

 ## SQL Interface for Structured Data <a name="sql"></a>
 Cliosight is a robust platform that offers addition of various leading database servers, including MySQL, Postgres, and Microsoft SQL server.
 Our interface and APIs enable users to perform a wide range of analytical operations, encompassing both in-house and user-owned databases.
-As we continue to evolve, we plan to expand our compatibility to encompass emerging data sources, including cloud data storages and distributed ledgers, in future releases.
+As we continue to evolve, we plan to expand our compatibility to include emerging data sources, like cloud data storages and distributed ledgers, in future releases.

 ## Support for Multiple Data Sources <a name="datasources"></a>